Demiez/healthcare_courses_api/README.md

 - Protect against http param polution
 - Use cors to make API public (for now)

+## Logging

+- Use winston library
+- Implement logging for info and error events
+- Add transports both for console and file (./logs)
+- Differentiate development and production logging application?

 ## Documentation

 - Use Swagger to create API spec